nrs32/curvy-graphs/packages/curvy-graphs/README.md

 In the basic usage example, we set the chart’s width and height using pixels.
 Alternatively, you can use percentages via the `ResponsiveCurvyGraph` component.

 The only difference in usage between these two components is how the width and height props are handled.
-Instead of numbers (for pixels), you can pass string percentages or numbers.
+Instead of numbers (for pixels), you can pass string percentages or other units.

 Below, we recreate the basic usage example, but with a width of 100% within a flex layout: